 3. VegetablesSome stores offer prepared vegetables in packages, and some vegetables don't need a lot of preparation.
 Celery, mushrooms, green beans, Bell peppers, tomatoes, and broccoli require little preparation to be eaten raw, and can be eaten with a deli tuna or chicken salad or low-carb dip.

 4. Pre-Made SaladsI'm seeing more and more creativity in pre-made salads these days, way beyond the strips of ham and an anemic tomato slice thrown on top of some iceberg lettuce.
 I've even seen some that have separate compartments for the various toppings so everything remains fresher.
-Look for salads with mixed greens, not iceberg lettuce, which is very low in nutrients.
+Look for salads with mixed greens instead of iceberg lettuce, which is lower in nutrients.
 Also, look for a real serving of protein, not just a token amount for flavoring.